Electronica-dev/Newspaper-scraper/README.md

    3. PyPDF2
    4. natsort

-   To install these, run `pip install requirements-pv.txt` in the command prompt.
+   To install these, run `pip install -r requirements-pv.txt` in the command prompt.
 #### Webdriver Installation
 1. Download the WebDriver from the link.
 The version you would want to download is the version of your Edge browser.
 To check your version, type `edge://version/` or `chrome://version/` in the address bar.
 <br/><br/>![About version](../assets/newspaper-scraper/edge-webdriver-download-delay-10ms.gif)